 - What is something helpful that you think more people should know about?

+Even if your idea is small, don’t worry.
 Maybe you’ve noticed that you don’t carry enough water around, and want to remind everyone to stay hydrated!

 Your message does not need to be groundbreaking or related to academics, as long as you can write about it.